 Current open circuit dive tables—the kind used by modern PDCs—inform divers of how much nitrogen they have absorbed (decompression status), how long they can safely remain at their current depth, and how quickly they may dive again.
 Although printed dive tables are available for divers who want to plan dives in the traditional way and calculate nitrogen loading manually, PDCs do the same thing only more quickly and more accurately, and they are recommended for this diving course.
-You will be trained to make a safety stop on every dive as a precaution to help avoid decompression sickness.
+You will be trained to make a safety stop on every dive as a precaution to help reduce the risk of DCS.

 The following are a few precautions you can take to stay as safe as possible.